How it works

 Can I have multiple automations for the same category?

 Yes.
-You can create multiple automations with different filters and attributes for the same category.
-Each automation runs independently when its conditions are met.
+You can create multiple automations with different attributes and filters for the same category.
+Each runs independently when its conditions are met.
 For example:

-- Automation 1: All new products → Meta Title, Meta Description (basic SEO)
+- Automation 1: Cernel Taxonomy › Apparel → Meta Title, Meta Description (basic SEO for everything)

 How do I know if an automation failed?